thorntail/thorntail/release/HOWTO_RELEASE.md

 * Add a redirect to the above tagged documentation
 * Update the documentation page, moving the previous release to the previous release section, and changing the current release pointer.
+* Adjust generator.jade to reference the correct fraction-list for the generator.

 # Blog it all